Pillar of Marketing

 Sure, inbound marketing sounds great.
 But does it work?

 Let’s take HubSpot as an example.
-HubSpot says that 75% of their blog views and 90% of their blog leads come from old posts — posts that continue to draw traffic long after they’re published, because they contain useful content.
+HubSpot says that 75% of their blog views and 90% of their blog leads come from old posts — posts that continue to draw traffic long after they’re published because they contain useful content.
 And they’re not the only ones.
 Companies that publish 11 or more blog posts a month get about 4.5 times as many leads as companies that blog 4-5 times a month.
 Those leads are turning into real dollars.

 As a result, 55% of marketers say that blog creation is their top inbound marketing priority, and 43% of B2B marketers say that blogging is their most important type of content.
 Today’s customers want more and more information before they make a business decision, and content marketing is giving them access to that information.

 Finally, let’s talk customer retention.
-Depending on who you ask, it’s anywhere from 5-25 times more expensive to sign a new customer as to keep an existing customer.
+Depending on who you ask, it’s anywhere from 5-25 times more expensive to sign a new customer than to keep an existing customer.
 Not only are existing customers cheaper to keep, but they pay dividends — they buy more often and spend more per purchase.
 Inbound marketing gives you the tools to keep your existing customers happy and coming back for more.

 Some Food For Thought